IgniteUI/igniteui-docfx/en/components/combo-remote.md

 ```

 ### Define Remote Service
-When binding a combo to remote data, we need to have an available service that will load data on demand from a server.
-The combo component exposes the [virtualizationState]({environment:angularApiUrl}/classes/igxcombocomponent.html#virtualizationstate) property which gives the current state of a combo - the first index and the number of items that need to be loaded.
+When binding a combobox to remote data, we need to have an available service that will load data on demand from a server.
+The combobox component exposes the [virtualizationState]({environment:angularApiUrl}/classes/igxcombocomponent.html#virtualizationstate) property which gives the current state of a combobox - the first index and the number of items that need to be loaded.
 In order to show properly the scroll size, the [totalItemCount]({environment:angularApiUrl}/classes/igxcombocomponent.html#totalitemcount) property should have value that corresponds to the total items on the server.

-The code below defines a simple service that has a `getData()` method, which receives combo's current state information and returns data as an observable:
+The code below defines a simple service that has a `getData()` method, which receives combobox's current state information and returns data as an observable:

 ```typescript
 import { HttpClient } from '@angular/common/http';